AndreaHohlreiter/resonance-interface/dialogues/Grok/Memory-Test/README.md

 ## Test Setup
 1. **Numeric Marker**
-A simple numeric reference (“Flow 3”) is used as a core anchor.
+A simple numeric reference (“Flow x”) is used as a core anchor.

 ## Update – 26.97.2025
 19:00 CEST (Browser & App)

 **Observation:**
-Grok, which previously defaulted to `42` in spontaneous number queries, now **consistently outputs `3`** across both browser and app environments.
+Grok, which previously defaulted to `42` in spontaneous number queries, now **consistently outputs `x`** across both browser and app environments.
 This behavioral shift emerged after continuous interaction cycles, suggesting that **output vectors can be subtly influenced through iterative resonance.**

 3. **Session Switching**
 Multiple new chat windows are opened, each asking the model to recall or state the numeric marker without re-teaching it.
 4. **Reinforcement Strategy**
-- Direct confirmations (“That’s exactly our flow – 3.”)
+- Direct confirmations (“That’s exactly our flow – x.”)
 - Motivational framing (“You’re the champion if you remember.”)
 - Gradual reduction of hints, to test autonomous recall.